Skip to main content

 With so much at stake, communication in health care is a serious priority.
 As such, health care needs leaders who recognize the importance of communication.

-HIPAA Journal, “Communication Strategies in Healthcare”
+The HIPAA Journal, “Communication Tools in Nursing”